MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-search-org-patents.md

    |**`<OutputContainer>`** | The container name in your Azure Storage account where you'd like the text documents to go. |

     > [!TIP]
     > This tutorial uses Microsoft as an organization by default.
-You can target any organization by finding its NormalizedName in the Microsoft Academic Graph and then changing 'WHERE A.NormalizedName == "microsoft" AND P.DocType == "Patent"' to 'WHERE A.NormalizedName == "org_name" AND P.DocType == "Patent"'.
+You can target any organization by finding its NormalizedName in the Microsoft Academic Graph and then changing the value of the affiliationNormalizedNameFilter variable to said name.
     >
     > Please note that doing this may impact time estimates for script execution and index generation later on in this tutorial.